deskpro/token-field/docs/components/select_input.md

 Options format :
 * JS array with:
   * id or value as identifier
-  * optionnaly label, name or time to be displayed (if not provided the identifier will be used)
+  * optional: label, name or time to be displayed (if not provided the identifier will be used)
+  * optional: {string} Font-awesome icon name

 **isMultiple={boolean}**